-For anyone who always wanted to learn how to knit, the program has a deal for you.
-E-mail Sequoia at email@example.com or Teresa at firstname.lastname@example.org.
-Expect to donate a hat in exchange for beginning knitting instructions.
+For anyone who always wanted to learn how to knit, the program has a deal for you with free beginner’s knitting classes in exchange for the expectation to donate hats.
+Email Sequoia at email@example.com or Teresa at firstname.lastname@example.org.

 The Lowell Community Food Bank is inside the River of Life Community Church at 5218 S. 2nd St. in Lowell.

 The annual FUNdraiser at Archbishop Murphy High School on March 22 will begin at 6 p.m.
 Proceeds benefit patients and families impacted by early onset Parkinson’s disease.
 Tickets are $30 per person and include dinner, beverages and live music.
 In addition to the silent and live auctions, fun activities are planned with an opportunity for prizes.
 For more information, visit www.campbrian.org.

 The Quilters Anonymous Quilt Show draws more than 4,000 visitors from the entire Puget Sound region as well as British Columbia.

 There will be over 500 quilts displayed in a dozen different categories, ranging from traditional styles to art quilts and other innovative designs.